lturner19/Random-Password-Generator/README_pw.md

 * Numbers (0-9)
 * Symbols (ex. !@#$)

- **If a user does not specify, or does not enter a number between 8 and 128, the generator will alert them to put in the appropriate number.
+    *If the user does not specify, or does not enter a number between 8 and 128, the generator will alert them to put in the appropriate number.

  After the password is created, the user can then click the "Copy to Clipboard" button.